ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalfinance/psp.md

 ![](img/psp.png)

-DIGIFIN aims to provide PSP licences.
+DIGIFIN aims to provide PSP licences to businesses and merchants.
 A payment service provider (PSP) is a company which provides merchants with individual merchant accounts, helps them with merchant underwriting and payment processing but does not fund merchants directly.

-## Provided architecture
+## PSP architecture

 ![](img/psp3.png)